obiwanus/focus-zig/LOG.md

 # TODO
-- Record command buffers every frame (should be easier in the long run)
-    - Read how it's done in vkguide.dev
+- Fix swapchain recreation
 - Draw cursor
+- Fix one-line file crash (and zero-line file crash too)
+- Fix the crash when typing with cursor not on screen

 # DONE
++ Record command buffers every frame (should be easier in the long run)
+    + Read how it's done in vkguide.dev
 + Support backspace
 + Support enter
 + Don't draw the whole file every time